What is Pilates?

 Pilates and yoga are the perfect compliments of one another.
 Both Pilates and yoga are great ways to strengthen your muscles, increase your flexibility, and reduce stress.
 Both are also a great way to cross-train and promote a mind-body approach to achieving wellness.
 Click HERE to learn more about the differences between Pilates and yoga.

 What should I wear to Pilates, yoga and/or barre class?

 Wear comfortable workout clothes that you can move in.
 However, you should not wear shoes.
-Some people feel more comfortable wearing socks during Pilates class and others prefer bare feet, since this gives you a better grip for some of the exercises.
-Barre classes can be taken either in barre feet or with grippy/non-slip socks.
+Some people feel more comfortable wearing grippy/non-slip socks during class and others prefer bare feet, since this gives you a better grip for some of the exercises.
+Classes can be taken either in barre feet or with grippy/non-slip socks.

 Kindly remove all jewelry before attending a Pilates equipment class, such as Reformer, Tower, and Circuit.
 Jewelry can damage the equipment.

 What should I bring to mat, yoga and/or barre class?